colesperks/QuickColor/README.md

 # QuickColor
-Sketch plugin that lets you apply colors from the document color palette to a selection of objects.
+Sketch plugin that lets you apply colors from color palettes to a selection of objects.

 ![Screenshot] (https://www.dropbox.com/s/hil9wxavij6xwm7/QuickColorShowcase.gif?raw=1)